Board Members

-Krystile Birdsall, Co-Board Chair
+Krystile Birdsall, Board Chair

 Krystle Birdsall is a seasoned education professional with over a decade of experience, marked by a commitment to creativity, servant leadership, and diversity, equity, and inclusion.
 She has made significant contributions in underserved and underrepresented communities nationwide.